LBaaS/lbaas-api/lbaas-tenant-api.md

 ### 4.8 Specifying Tenant IDs
 Tenant identifiers with LBaaS API URIs are not required.
-The tenant identifier is derived from the Openstack Keystone authentication token provided which each call.
+The tenant identifier is derived from the Openstack Keystone authentication token provided with each API call.
 This simplifies the REST URIs to only include the base URI and the resource.
 For example, to retrieve a list of load balancers the request would be 'GET https://<endpoint>/loadbalancers'.
-All LBaaS calls will behave in this manner.
+The tenant identifier is derived from the authentication token which is provided wi the API call.
+All LBaaS calls behave in this manner.